Top 10 Restaurant Management Tips

 At the same time, you can make your purchasing practices even more effective by working proactively with your inventory suppliers.
 Talk to your suppliers about potential seasonal fluctuations in the prices of special ingredients such as lemons, limes and avocados and order less or purchase alternatives when necessary.
-Consider modifying portions in your recipes during leaner times to keep the cost of off-season or speciality ingredients from taking over your profit margins.
+Consider modifying portions in your recipes during leaner times to keep the cost of off-season or specialty ingredients from taking over your profit margins.

 You should also open every box or case of fresh meats and produce received, and ensure you are getting exactly what you paid for.
 Sometimes food distributors will check boxes of fresh produce before delivery and remove any damaged or spoiled goods.
 But if your supplier doesn’t know this, you’ll still get charged for the count or weight marked on the box.
 Check your new inventory carefully, and work with your suppliers to adjust any price differences, each and every order.

 3. Occupancy and Operating Costs